-- 2. All clothing apparel must be modest.
-The principal will have discretion concerning the wearing of garments of inappropriate length.
-Clothing that is ripped or inappropriately revealing due to tears/holes will not be permitted. - 3.
+- 2. All clothing apparel must be modest - Sleeveless tops should be at least 3 fingers wide - Shirts should cover the midriff - Shorts & holes in pants should be fingertip length or longer - 3.
 Footwear must be worn by all students. - 4.
-Headgear, including bandanas, is not to be worn inside the building. - 5.
+Headgear (Hats, hoods, bandanas) is not to be worn inside the building. - 5.
 Jewelry that presents a danger will not be permitted (e.g. spiked bracelets, spiked rings, sharp objects, chains longer than 12" or dangling freely, etc...). - 6.
 Book bags and oversized coats are to be kept in the students' lockers, closets or hooks during the school day. - 7.
 Excessively long pants, below the heel, cause a safety hazard and are inappropriate for many activities.
-They are prohibited.

-8. Any clothing or physical appearance or item which disrupts the learning environment may be prohibited by the principal.
+They are prohibited. - 8.
+Any clothing or physical appearance or item which disrupts the learning environment may be prohibited by the principal.